almarengo/tweets-classification-flask/README.md

 In this  case make sure to have allowed inbound HTTP inbound rule (port 80).

-To check the app go on your browers at instance-public-dns:80/
+To check the app go to your browers at [instance-public-dns]:80/